Škoda Rapid (2012): Volkswagen Polo (CK; 2020–2022, Russia)

 The 2020 Rapid liftback is used as the basis for the 2020 Volkswagen Polo for the Russian market and neighbouring CIS markets, replacing the Polo Mk5 sedan.
-The Rapid-based Polo is developed to cut costs instead of having to produce the MQB A0-based Volkswagen Virtus in Russia.
-To differentiate it from the Rapid, Volkswagen has redesigned the front end inspired by the Jetta A7, with its front bumper and hood panel shared with the Chinese-market Jetta VA3, and a unique rear end styling.
+The Rapid-based Polo was developed to cut costs instead of having to produce the MQB A0-based Volkswagen Virtus in Russia.
+To differentiate it from the Rapid, Volkswagen had redesigned the front end inspired by the Jetta A7, with its front bumper and hood panel shared with the Chinese-market Jetta VA3, and a unique rear end styling.
 The Russian-market Polo was also built at the Volkswagen Group Rus plant in Kaluga, Russia.
-Car has been suddenly discontinued after only 2 years of the market presence after Volkswagen Group's decision to withdraw entirely from the Russian market after the 2022 Russian invasion of Ukraine.
+The car's production was discontinued after only 2 years in the market after Volkswagen Group's decision to withdraw from Russia after the 2022 Russian invasion of Ukraine.

 SEAT Toledo (2012–2019, Europe)

 A concept car based on the Toledo Mk4 production model was presented at the 2012 Geneva Motor Show.
-This vehicle is closely related to the Škoda Rapid as a five door liftback, both are based on an adaptation of the A05+(PQ25) platform and are assembled in the same Škoda factory in Mladá Boleslav.
+This vehicle is closely related to the Škoda Rapid as a five door liftback, both are based on an adaptation of the A05+ (PQ25) platform and are assembled in the same Škoda factory in Mladá Boleslav.

 The Toledo commenced sales in Spain and Portugal towards the end of 2012, and the rest of Europe and Mexico in the beginning of 2013, with the all new Toledo sitting in between the smaller Ibiza supermini and the larger Leon small family car.